 Tips for Differentiating Aggressive Puppy Behavior from Natural Play Behaviors

 Here are some tips for differentiating between aggressive puppy signs and whether your puppy is just trying to play:

 - Is he play-bowing and wagging his tail?
 If your puppy bows with his forearms on the floor while his rump is high in the air, and his tail is wagging—that’s a good indicator that he is happily initiating play rather than threatening aggressively.

 - Does he leap and pounce onto his target?
 That’s another sign of a game.

 - Look for reciprocity.
 In play, puppies alternate back and forth with their roughhousing.
 Is your puppy usually only aggressive when you are playing together?
 Does he stop if you stop?
 If you walk away, does he continue to chase you and snarl?
 If you startle him with a loud noise like clapping your hands, will he back off?

 - Maybe he’s teething.
 Teething in puppies is accompanied by a heightened desire to chew.
 If your puppy is just as content to chew on toys as he is to bite at your hand or feet, he might be teething.
 Be sure to rotate a variety of good teething toys to alleviate this issue.

 - Does he show signs of fear or pain?
 A puppy that is afraid or in pain will likely become aggressive.
 If his ears are pinned back, tail is tucked, eyes are darting, or if he’s slinking with his whole body close to the floor, your puppy might be afraid of something.
+If a puppy growls when picked up that’s another sign that they maybe afraid.
 It would be a good idea to consult a behavior expert and a vet to make sure there are no other problems causing your puppy to have unhealthy levels of aggression.

 How to Deal with an Aggressive Puppy